NetSec Platform: Building Blocks

 Not an exhaustive list, but some of the main things to consider:

-Consideration 1: Where are your users and applications located and what are their access patterns?
+Consideration 1: Where are users and applications located and what are their access patterns?

 This is probably the most important consideration.
-It will drive your coverage, segmentation boundaries, enforcement points, performance, and traffic steering design.
-What is your source of truth for identity?
-What is your authentication strategy and does it include session context?
-How will you discover and identify applications (including shadow IT)?
-How will you manage the lifecycle (onboarding and offboarding) of users, devices, and applications?
+It will drive coverage, segmentation boundaries, enforcement points, performance, and traffic steering design.
+What is the source of truth for identity?
+What is the authentication strategy and does it include session context?
+How are applications, including shadow IT, discovered and identified?
+How are user device, and application lifecycles managed?

 Consideration 2: What must continue working during outages?

-Consider first your minimum viable X, for example if you're a hospital what does your minimum viable hospital look like?
-What do you need to keep the doors open?
-What are your critical assets and dependencies?
-This will feed in to your platform design - what happens if a region or service edge fails?
+Consider first the minimum viable business or organisation equivalent.
+What is needed to keep the doors open?
+What are the critical assets and dependencies?
+This will feed into the platform design - what happens if a region or service edge fails?
 What does 'degraded mode' look like?
 What happens if the control plane is unreachable?
-You don't want security to disappear during instability, but you also don't want your minimum viable business to stop.
+Security shouldn't disappear during instability, but the minimum viable business cannot stop either.

 Consideration 3: Define operational ownership.

-Make sure you're clear who is responsible for things like policy, routing, identity, and endpoints.
-Key stakeholders will help you define your policy model, change and exception process, governance, and troubleshooting workflows.
+Make sure roles and responsibilites are clearly defined for things like policy, routing, identity, and endpoints.
+Key stakeholders will help define the policy model, change and exception process, governance, and troubleshooting workflows.
 This shapes metrics that matter like user-impacting incidents and Mean Time To Resolve (MTTR).

 Consideration 4: Prioritise visibility.